jonryley/genesis-arc-crm-process/gates/gate-3-conversion&close.md

 ## Purpose

-Decide whether the opportunity is closeable with acceptable risk.
+Decide whether the opportunity is closeable, commercially acceptable, operationally deliverable, and aligned to governance requirements.

-## Pass Criteria
+## Gate Criteria

-- Buying process is understood
+- The buying and approval process is understood
-- Decision maker or signing authority is clear
+- Decision makers and signing authority are identified
-- Proposal and commercials are aligned
+- Proposal, solution, and commercials are aligned
+- Commercial and contractual risks are understood
-- Competitive risks are known
+- Competitive position and threats are visible
-- Close plan is active
+- A realistic close plan is active
+- Delivery and operational alignment exists
-- Internal approval position is clear
+- Internal approvals and governance position are clear

+## Governance Questions

+- Do we understand how the customer will make the decision?
+- Is executive sponsorship or signing authority confirmed?
+- Are commercials and contractual terms acceptable?
+- Are risks visible, understood, and manageable?
+- Is the opportunity realistically closeable?
+- Are delivery teams aligned and prepared?
+- Does this meet governance and approval standards?

 ## Decision Options

-- Progress to Deliver
+- Progress to Stage 4 Deliver
-- Hold
+- Hold pending further information
-- Rework
+- Rework conversion strategy or commercial position
-- Stop
+- Stop and close

+## Gate Outcome

+- Approved opportunities progress into delivery mobilisation and customer onboarding
+- Held opportunities remain under active review
+- Rework opportunities require further negotiation, alignment, or risk reduction
+- Rejected opportunities are closed or archived

+## Leadership Test

+This is where forecasting credibility and commercial discipline are proven.

+Strong organisations only forecast opportunities that are genuinely closeable, commercially sound, and operationally deliverable.

+Poor conversion governance creates missed forecasts, weak margins, delivery issues, and loss of trust in the pipeline.